rnieblesealo/glassdoor-mockup/README.md

 Hey there!

-This is a mockup page I built in an attempt to improve on Glassdoor's job search page.
+This is a mockup page I built in an attempt to improve upon Glassdoor's job search page as an ideation exercise.

 [**Click here to access it!**](https://glassdoor-mockup.vercel.app/)